-This week your child learned that Jesus has the power to heal.
+Read Acts 3:1-10 with your child and teach them that Jesus has the power to change lives because He is God.
 Peter and John went to the temple and saw a man who had been crippled from birth.
 He was being carried to the temple gate where he would spend his days begging.
 The man saw Peter and John and asked for money.
 Looking at the beggar, Peter said, “Silver or gold I do not have, but what I have, I give you.
 In the name of Jesus Christ, walk.”
 Peter helped the man up, and he immediately began to walk.
-Peter and John entered the temple with the man, who was walking, leaping and praising the Lord.
-Others recognized him and were amazed.
-(Acts 3:1-10)
+This miracle was something wonderful only God could do.
+Peter and John entered the temple with the man, who was walking, leaping, and praising the Lord.
+Others recognized him and were amazed!

 "Give thanks to the Lord for He is good.
 His love endures forever."

-Create a praise journal.
-Start by discussing the word ‘praise’ and writing it on the cover of a blank journal.
-You can buy a journal or make one by stapling a few blank pages together like a book.
+To create a praise journal you will need a blank journal or you can make one by stapling a few blank pages together like a book.
+You will also need crayons, markers, stickers, or other things your child can use to decorate the cover.
+Start by talking the word ‘praise’ and writing it on the cover of a blank journal.
 Allow your child to decorate the cover of the journal.
-Tell your child that you want to start each morning/at dinner/before bed writing down a praise to God in the special journal.
-We praise God to help us remember and tell others how great God is.
-Share an example of praise and then allow your child to share their praise; you can write it down for them and/or draw a picture (if possible) to go with the praise.
-Example: I praise you, God, for the sunshine. (draw a sun).
+Tell your child that you want to start writing down praises to God in their special journal.
+Teach your child that we praise God because of who He is and what He has done.
+Share an example of praise and then allow your child to share their praise.
+You can write it down for them and/or draw a picture to go with the praise.
+For example, write, “I praise you, God, for giving us sunshine” and then let your child draw a sun.